Driveway apron and curb cut permit work in the City of Fairfax, Virginia

 Not Fairfax County.
 Not VDOT.

 • 3.
-Curb & Gutter Matching Many older City neighborhoods have unique rolled curbs or specific gutter profiles.
-We use custom forms to match the existing street profile exactly, ensuring proper water flow to the storm drains.
+Curb & Gutter Profile Matching Many older City streets use rolled curb or a specific gutter pan.
+We build custom forms to match the existing profile so the gutter line stays continuous and water still drains to the storm inlet instead of ponding at the new joint.

 City Standards vs. The "County Way"